• Skip to main content

 • Recipe

-Why you'll love this spritzer:
+Why you'll love this Hugo Spritz recipe

-➤ Low alcohol: The Hugo Cocktail is a refreshing and effervescent pre-dinner drink that isn't super boozy so it won't spoil your appetite for the main meal.
+➤ Low alcohol: The Hugo Cocktail is a refreshing and effervescent pre-dinner drink that isn't super boozy, so it won't spoil your appetite for the main meal.

-➤ Four ingredients: All you need to enjoy this spritzer is Prosecco, elderflower liqueur (or elderflower cordial), sparkling water and a squeeze of fresh lemon juice.
+➤ Four ingredients: All you need to enjoy this spritzer is Prosecco, elderflower liqueur (or elderflower cordial), sparkling water, and a squeeze of fresh lemon juice.

 Since there are so few ingredients in this drink, quality matters.
 Choose the best you can within your budget.